IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 - **large language models**: participants are allowed to use LLMs (details will be announced later)

 The test set domains are the subsets of the ones of the offline track:
-- English -> German: ACL 60/60 and accent challenge data
+- English -> German: ACL talks and accent challenge data
 - ~~English -> Arabic: business news~~ (cancelled)
-- English -> Chinese: ACL 60/60
+- English -> Chinese: ACL talks
-- English -> Japanese: ACL 60/60
+- English -> Japanese: ACL talks
 - Czech -> English:

 ## Data